 - Work culture – In a smaller firm, the work culture is more flexible and gives you an opportunity to adapt yourself to different situations.
 If at a later stage you decide to make a shift and join a bigger firm, it would be easier for you to adapt to its work environment when compared to a transition that is the other way round.

 - Learning from the masters – You are likely to report to and work directly under the industry experts with a lot of experience.
 You can learn a great deal working with these people.
 In a large firm, the opportunities of interacting and working with higher management are minimal.

 - Job security – There is a lot more job security in a smaller firm when compared to a large firm.
 There were more than 10,000 job cuts in large investment banks in the last 10 years, whereas this number is insignificant in the case of boutique investment banks.

 Boutique Investment Banks Trends

-Due to the global slowdown and economic crisis of the recent times, the influx of boutique investment banks has multiplied in the last few years.
+Due to the global slowdown and economic crisis of recent times, the influx of boutique investment banks have multiplied in the last few years.

 Big shots from the large firms (who are not too secure about their jobs and growth) have branched out by opening their own firms.
 By doing this they have been able to snatch a few big clients from the large investment banks.

 According to Dealogic, the share of the U.S. M&A market held by those boutique investment banks has increased from 13% in 2008 to 40% in 2018.

 This trend is expected to continue in the future as well which will result in setting up more boutique investment banks in the industry.